Underwater Museums - A Global Trend in Diving Tourism

-Conceived as places to promote education, preserve and protect the marine and natural environment as an integral part of the human value system, underwater museums have been built around the world as a way to also encourage diving tourism and boost local economies.
+Conceived as places to promote education, preserve and protect the marine and natural environment as an integral part of the human value system, underwater museums have been built around the world also as a way to encourage diving tourism and boost local economies.

-It now remains to be seen which tourist destination will be the pioneer in Brazil.
+It remains to be seen which tourist destination will be the pioneer in Brazil.

 Bianca Colepicolo